BashayerNouri/catch_me_if_you_can/05_making_the_game/08_python_3_full_word.md

 First, we will save the player input in a variable called `guess`.
 Then, we will check the variable case:

+   - If the length of the variable `guess` is the same length as the secret word.
+It will enter the another `if..else` statement.

+      - Which is, if the variable, `guess` is the same as the secret word.
+Then, a winning message will be printed.

+      - Else, if the variable, `guess` is **not** the same as the secret word.
+Then, a winning message will be printed.

- - If the length of the variable `guess` is **not** the same as the length of the secret word.
+  - Else, for example the length of the variable `guess` is **not** the same as the length of the secret word.
 For example, the player entered "cinemaaa" and the word is "cinema".
 Then, a warning message will be printed.

- - If the variable, `guess` is the same as the secret word.
-Then, a winning message will be printed.

- -  Any other cases.
-That means the player lost the game.

 ---